weijiekwang/AERPAW/README.md

 ## Run my experiment

+### Create an experiment with a UAV and UGV resource

 ### Prepare UAV and UGV resources for an experiment

 On the rover E-VM, set up the radio transmitter: